 Cities like Milton Keynes, are using paywalls to access their data, charging private sector organisations who want to access it.
 Sponsorship opportunities can also be maximised to gain extra funding.

 Becoming smart does not only include investing in the new upcoming technologies and setting them up in the city but bringing them into implementation, finding the solution to the real-life problems, government officials looking to improve the city operations and at the same time focusing equally on the civic quality of life.

 IoT platforms and the devices using these technologies are all good and do great, but if they don’t provide us with a helping hand in dealing with the problems faced by the city, then they are suitable for nothing.
 Cities need to engage the communities in the process of making the city smarter.
 It should work towards improvising the quality of residents and not just ease the government operations.

 With this, a smart city should also support the idea of sustainable development as it is the basic need of an hour and we cannot compromise in dealing with the valuable natural resources and fall into crisis.
 Many aspects should be included in the case to make the city work as a smart city.
 Smart city visions that are holistic, pluralistic, and citizen-centric, focusing on improving services and solving urban issues, will be most effective and cost-efficient in the long run.

 They tend to prevent future problems by improving both physical services and infrastructure, and the city’s sense of community.

 The author is Harikrishna Kundariya co-founder, director of eSparkBiz Technologies

 About the author

-Harikrishna Kundariya, a marketer, developer, IoT, ChatBot & Blockchain savvy, designer, co-founder, director of eSparkBiz Technologies, a Mobile App Development Company.
-His 8+ experience enables him to provide digital solutions to new start-ups based on IoT and ChatBot.
+Harikrishna Kundariya, a marketer, developer, IoT, ChatBot & Blockchain savvy, designer, co-founder, director of eSparkBiz Technologies, A Mobile App Development Company.
+His 8+ years experience enables him to provide digital solutions to new start-ups based on IoT and ChatBot.